Microsoft Commits To Become 'Zero Waste' Company By 2030, After Carbon Negative Pledge

 In January, Microsoft took the pledge to be carbon negative by 2030 and also announced a $1 billion “Climate Innovation Fund.”

-Big Tech peers Apple Inc (NASDAQ: AAPL) and Alphabet Inc (NASDAQ: GOOGL) (NASDAQ: GOOG) have both achieved carbon neutrality just like Microsoft — by purchasing renewable energy credits.
+Big tech peers Apple Inc (NASDAQ: AAPL) and Alphabet Inc (NASDAQ: GOOGL) (NASDAQ: GOOG) have both achieved carbon neutrality just like Microsoft — by purchasing renewable energy credits.

 The Tim Cook-led company said it would go carbon neutral across the supply chain and its entire business by 2030 as well.